GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 A **configuration** defines the structure of a deployment.
 You must specify a configuration to create a deployment.

 In this step, you will access a configuration that creates a deployment with two instances.
+An **instance** is one of several kinds of resources you can deploy with Deployment Manager.

 ## Access a configuration